FadiZahhar/vertical-scrolling-allow-horizontal-scrolling/readme.md

 Behavior on Reaching the Last Slide:

 Once the user reaches the third (final) slide of the Swiper, two actions should occur:

-a) Window scrolling is re-enabled, allowing the user to continue scrolling past the Swiper.
+a.
+Window scrolling is re-enabled, allowing the user to continue scrolling past the Swiper.
-b) The automatic sliding of the Swiper stops.
+b.
+The automatic sliding of the Swiper stops.
 One-time Behavior:

 The entire sequence (starting autoplay and disabling/enabling scroll) should only happen once.
 If the user scrolls back up and then down again to the Swiper, these behaviors should not re-trigger.